Atmel: Touchscreen

 Atmel makes both touchscreen controller ICs and its XSense flexible touchscreen.
 The company makes sensor hubs that manage accelerometers, gyroscopes, inertial measurement units and magnetometers.
 These sensors give consumer products and embedded systems context awareness.
 The sensor hub offloads the main application processor and allows product functionality without the need to power the main processor.
 Atmel also makes simple touch controller chips for buttons, sliders, and wheels used on industrial and consumer products.
-The touch wheel interface became popularized by the Apple iPod.
 To support the application of its touch controller chips, Atmel provides a free QTouch library of software routines.

 Memory

 Atmel's original business was in memory, and it still sells several memory products.
 It offers serial and parallel EEPROM, as well as one-time programmable (OTP) EPROM.
 In addition, it offers secure memory with its CryptoMemory product line of EEPROMS in capacities from 1 to 256 kbits.

 Security

 In addition to the secure memory mentioned above, they have the CryptoAuthentication product lines that provide hardware authentication capability with both symmetric and asymmetric-key algorithm authentication.
 These ICs are used in many applications, including secure access, communications, control, and to prevent cloned products like batteries or ink cartridges not approved by the product manufacturer.
 Atmel's CryptoRF products add hardware encrypted security to RFID applications.
 Finally Atmel offers a trusted platform module that gives strong hardware-based public key (RSA algorithm) security for both personal computers and embedded processors on a single chip.